Risk of climate change to waterways

 Background

-The object of the project is to understand the threat of climate change to waterway water quality and key environmental values across the region to identify risks and opportunities to build climate resilience in the coming decades.
+The objective of the project is to understand the threat of climate change to waterway water quality and key environmental values across the region to identify risks and opportunities to build climate resilience in the coming decades.

 This research is important because climate change is recognised as a significant threat to waterway health in our Healthy Waterways Strategy.
 While we currently have predictions of climate change impacts to air temperatures and rainfall and can predict habitat suitability for environment values (e.g. macroinvertebrate, fish and platypus Habitat Suitability Models) under a range of possible climate futures, we lack an understanding of the impacts of climate change to water quality (e.g. stream temperature, dissolved oxygen, salinity) and how that relates to the tolerances of particular species.
 This project proposes to address experimental knowledge gaps through provision of data on ecological responses (acute and chronic thresholds) to predicted changes in water quality due to climate change.